 Giorgio Armani has plenty of foundation options, but the Luminous Silk Foundation comes in 24 sheer shades on Nordstrom and Amazon that conceal imperfection with a light formula.
 The overall effect is beautiful bright skin thanks to the use of completely inconspicuous makeup.

 The special formula uses a silicone-based fluid with contributive oils that are chosen because they evaporate or nourish the skin.
 There are many more beige shades here, but just under half of them are dedicated to golden and olive tones, and richer skin tones.

 15. Hourglass Vanish Seamless Finish Foundation Stick

 Hourglass’s foundation stick comes in 24 amazing rich shades that provide a beautifully natural finish in an easy-to-apply stick form.
 The color glides on smoothly with excellent coverage in a bevy of shades that will certainly help you find the right one for your skin tone.
-Pick yours at Sephora!
+Pick yours at Sephora, or Amazon!

 16. Color FX Custom Cover Drops

 The drops create a matte finish that is also radiant and works on all skin types.
 It is not necessarily a foundation by itself, but is designed to be mixed with your favorite liquid foundation or tinted moisturizer to become the ideal shade for your dark skin.
 This is basically a bottle of pigment designed to give you your dream finish, look and match.
 With a total of 25 different shades available through Sephora, and Amazon, it will certainly help.